AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

   - NFT Created Successfully on MainChain.
   - Validating NFT Successfully Executed.
-  - NFT Created Successfully On SideChain.
+  - NFT Created Successfully On dAppChain.
   - You will get NFT on your Wallet!
 It can take sometimes to get into your wallet.

 - After Successfully Create NFT, Now you redirected to Home page and as you can see you will get the NFT in your account.
 (It' take some time to store your NFT in your wallet so please reload the page multiple times till you get the NFT).